 The Life Science business sector of Merck is continuing to invest in products and technologies across its portfolio that are key to manufacturing novel therapies, vaccines, and diagnostics.
 All expansions and investments are part of an ambitious, multi-year program to increase the industrial capacity and capabilities of the Life Science business sector to support the growing global demand for lifesaving medications and to make significant contributions to public health.
 Recent announcements have been made in Verona, Wisconsin, USA; Jaffrey, New Hampshire, USA; Danvers, Massachusetts, USA; Carlsbad, California, USA; Cork, Ireland; Wuxi, China; Darmstadt, Germany; Buchs, Switzerland; Molsheim, France.

-Merck, a leading science and technology company, operates across healthcare, life science and electronics.
-Around 60,000 employees work to make a positive difference to millions of people’s lives every day by creating more joyful and sustainable ways to live.
-From advancing gene-editing technologies and discovering unique ways to treat the most challenging diseases to enabling the intelligence of devices – the company is everywhere.
-In 2021, Merck generated sales of € 19.7 billion in 66 countries.
+Merck, a leading science and technology company, operates across life science, healthcare and electronics.
+More than 64,000 employees work to make a positive difference to millions of people’s lives every day by creating more joyful and sustainable ways to live.
+From providing products and services that accelerate drug development and manufacturing as well as discovering unique ways to treat the most challenging diseases to enabling the intelligence of devices – the company is everywhere.
+In 2022, Merck generated sales of € 22.2 billion in 66 countries.

-All Merck Press Releases are distributed by e-mail at the same time they become available on the Merck Website.
-Please go to http://www.merckgroup.com/subscribe to register online, change your selection or discontinue this service.
+All Merck news releases are distributed by email at the same time they become available on the Merck website.
+Please go to www.merckgroup.com/subscribe to register online, change your selection or discontinue this service.